Brooklyn (village), Wisconsin

 Brooklyn is a village in Dane and Green counties in Wisconsin, United States.
 The population was 1,524 at the 2020 census, with 1,026 residents in Dane County and 498 in Green County.

 The Dane County portion of Brooklyn is part of the Madison Metropolitan Statistical Area, while the Green County portion is part of the Monroe Micropolitan Statistical Area.

-Brooklyn is an "affluent village."
-In 2015, Brooklyn had a mean income of $76,471 and a median income of $78,506.

 History

 The village was incorporated in 1905.
 It was named after Brooklyn, New York.